 - ¾ ounce (22 ml) 1:1 simple syrup

 - Fill a cocktail shaker halfway with ice.

 - Pour in vodka, lemon juice, and simple syrup.

 - Strain gin mixture into a Champagne flute.

 - Top with the Champagne.

 - Garnish with a lemon twist and serve.

-- To batch this cocktail, stir together in a pitcher up to three hours before serving time: one cup vodka, ¾ cup freshly squeezed lemon juice, and ¾ cup simple syrup.
+- To batch this cocktail, stir together in a pitcher up to three hours before serving time: one cup vodka, ¾ cup freshly squeezed lemon juice, ¾ cup simple syrup, and ½ cup water.
 Cover and refrigerate.
 Just before serving, pour in one whole bottle of Champagne.
 Pour into glasses, garnish each with a lemon twist, and serve.
 Makes eight drinks.

 Serving Size:1 cocktail